vstarkwell/xoxo3/_posts/2021-11-29-sien-drahmas-al-dia.md

 ---
 layout: post
 title: Yamma Trio - Sien Drahmas Al Dia
-description: Yamma Trio performs Sefardic Jews repertoire
+description: Jewish Sephardi song from the repertoire of Jewish community that settled down in Greece after the expulsion from Spain in 1492.
-summary: Jewish Sephardi song from the repertoire of Jewish community that settled down in Greece after the expulsion from Spain in 1492.
+summary:
 comments:
 tags: [Music, Video, Ladino]
 ---